Expert dental care in Thailand, coordinated for you

 What Affects the Price?

 The number of teeth, the complexity of the sculpting and the technique used are the main variables.
 Single-shade chip repairs are cheapest.
 Polychromatic layered bonding across multiple teeth costs more.
 Wax-up guided cases add a small premium for the diagnostic step.
-Dentist experience also plays a role — a specialist in composite artistry may charge more per tooth.
+Dentist experience also plays a role, and a specialist in composite artistry may charge more per tooth.

 Cost by Bonding Type